OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 Picking specific requirements for a story is done during creation of the story and during backlog refinement, if necessary with the help of a security expert.
 There are different ways to pick the requirements:

--using triggers from the pick list: in case requirements are prepared with ‘triggers’ these can be used to determine whether requirements fit the story.
+- Using triggers from the pick list: in case requirements are prepared with ‘triggers’ these can be used to determine whether requirements fit the story.
 - Using expertise: security expertise can help to efficiently select the proper requirements for a story.
 - Using abuse stories (how the system can be attacked): they can help to identify weaknesses and thus link to the right requirements.
 -  If the methods above provide insufficient confidence: use threat modelling.